-The third and fourth generation Land Rover Discovery had been rolling off the production line in the Midlands for over 12 years, when the all-new fifth generation was teased to the public at the 2016 Paris Motorshow.
+The third and fourth generation Land Rover Discovery had been rolling off the production line in the Midlands for over 12 years, when Land Rover teased the all-new fifth generation Land Rover Discovery to the public at the 2016 Paris Motorshow.

-This car's square-sided, plush-but-purposeful utility flavouring may be out of step with the direction its maker has recently departed from with the Evoque, Range Rover Sport, Discovery Sport and the 2017 Discovery, but this car has a lot to offer – particularly to those who like their 4x4s large, old-fashioned and unadorned, to serve as genuinely versatile and hard-working pieces of kit.
+This car's square-sided, plush-but-purposeful utility flavouring may be out of step with the direction its maker has recently departed from with the Range Rover Evoque, Range Rover Sport, Land Rover Discovery Sport and the 2017 Land Rover Discovery, but this car has a lot to offer – particularly to those who like their 4x4s large, old-fashioned and unadorned, to serve as genuinely versatile and hard-working pieces of kit.

 What the Discovery is got by way of a happy 10th birthday present is an exterior styling update, the addition of a fuel-saving stop-start system for its V6 turbodiesel engine, some new driver assistance systems, a new premium audio system and one or two detail revisions.
 It's not what you'd call a wide-ranging update but it's enough – just – to keep the seven-seater contemporary and competitive.